Rita Rudner: Career

-After starting her standup career in the late 1970s, Rudner made her network television debut on Late Night with David Letterman in 1982.
-She appeared frequently on television shows both in the US and the UK (recording a six-part series on BBC2 in 1990 in the latter), and she appeared often on The Tonight Show Starring Johnny Carson.
+After starting her stand-up career in the late 1970s, Rudner made her network television debut on Late Night with David Letterman in 1982.
+She appeared frequently on television shows both in the US and the UK (recording a six-part series on BBC2 in 1990 in the latter), and often appeared on The Tonight Show Starring Johnny Carson as well as the HBO special Rodney Dangerfield's Young Comedians Special.
 She has recorded several award-winning comedy specials, most notably Rita Rudner: Born to Be Mild and Rita Rudner: Married Without Children for HBO and Rita Rudner: Live From Las Vegas for PBS in 2008.

 Rudner and her husband wrote the screenplay of the 1992 film Peter's Friends, in which she also acted.
-Rudner also has a role as the character Bunny in her husband's 2011 film Thanks, which had its world premiere at the 2011 Palm Springs Film Festival.
+She also has a role as the character "Bunny" in her husband's 2011 film Thanks, which had its world premiere at the 2011 Palm Springs Film Festival.

 Rudner is the author of the books I Still Have It; I Just Can't Remember Where I Put It, Naked Beneath My Clothes and the novels Tickled Pink and Turning The Tables.
 She has written several screenplays and plays with her husband.
 In January 2016, she appeared in a new play titled Act 3... alongside Charles Shaughnessy at the Laguna Playhouse, directed by Martin Bergman.

-Since 2001, Rudner has performed almost exclusively in Las Vegas, selling almost two million tickets and becoming the longest-running solo comedy show in Las Vegas.
+Since 2001, Rudner has performed almost exclusively in Las Vegas, selling almost two million tickets and becoming the city's longest-running solo comedy show.
 She moved to a larger theater at The Venetian in January 2011.
 She also created and hosted the syndicated improvisational comedy show Ask Rita, which mimicked the format of a talk/advice show.
 For this she received a Gracie Allen Award from the Alliance for Women in Media Foundation (AWM).
 In May 2009 she performed for Senator Harry Reid and President Barack Obama at Caesars Palace alongside Bette Midler and Sheryl Crow.
-In 2019, Rudner returned somewhat to her dancer roots when she starred in Two's A Crowd, a musical comedy written by her, Bergman and singer/songwriter Jason Feddy.
-The show began at the Laguna Playhouse before transferring to 59e59 Theatre in Manhattan.
-She is currently completing her autobiography My Life In Dog Years.